The Big Picture On How Many Mortgages Can You Have As A Real Estate Investor:

 That distinction bears repeating.
 Conventional mortgage lenders review the number of mortgages listed on your credit report.
 If it doesn’t appear there, they typically ignore it.

-But conventional loans all report to the credit bureaus.
-Which means most new real estate investors max out at four conventional mortgage loans.
+But conventional loans all report to the credit bureaus, which means most new real estate investors max out at four conventional mortgage loans.

 Still, for new real estate investors, conventional mortgage loans often prove to be the most affordable option, with relatively low interest rates and fees.
 Compare personalized interest rates and fees using online tools like Credible*.